LilSumac/bash/README.md

 # bash
-The experimental base for GMod serious RP gamemodes.
+The experimental base for Garry's Mod serious RP gamemodes.

 **Status**: In Development